oktadev/okta-blog/_source/_posts/2022-09-21-angular-dependency-injection.md

 type: awareness
 ---

-Angular has an extensive system to add and configure dependencies to the application called providers.
-When doing this, you use the built-in Dependency Injection (DI) system.
-This post will cover Angular's powerful DI system at a high level and demonstrate a few practical usages of configuring your dependencies.
+Angular has an extensive system that uses *providers" to add and configure dependencies to the application you're building.
+To create providers, you use the built-in Dependency Injection (DI) system.
+This post will cover Angular's powerful DI system at a high level and demonstrate a few practical use cases and strategies for configuring your dependencies.
 Let's get practical!

 {% include toc.md %}